-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

-Huawei gets another 90-day reprieve from the US government: Here's what it means
+HUAWEI gets another 90-day reprieve from the US government: Here's what it means

-The US government has extended the temporary general license that allows US firms to do business with Huawei.
+The US government has extended the temporary general license that allows US firms to do business with HUAWEI.
 The current license expired today and the Trump administration has decided to extend it by another 90 days.
 This new 90-day reprieve ends February 16, 2020.

-On Friday, Reuters reported the exemptions in the Huawei trade ban could only be extended for a period of two weeks.
+On Friday, Reuters reported the exemptions in the HUAWEI trade ban could only be extended for a period of two weeks.
 However, the Trump administration is said to have changed its decision over the weekend to allow for a longer extension.

-It seems like the US-Huawei stalemate will continue for now.
-This is the third time the US government will be extending the temporary license for Huawei, with no permanent resolution in sight.
+It seems like the US-HUAWEI stalemate will continue for now.
+This is the third time the US government will be extending the temporary license for HUAWEI, with no permanent resolution in sight.

 In a statement to Reuters, US Commerce Secretary Wilbur Ross said:

 The Temporary General License extension will allow carriers to continue to service customers in some of the most remote areas of the United States who would otherwise be left in the dark.
 The Department will continue to rigorously monitor sensitive technology exports to ensure that our innovations are not harnessed by those who would threaten our national security.

 With another 90-day reprieve, HUAWEI devices will be able to receive important software and security updates till at least March 2020.